-23. (1) The Authority may, if the Authority thinks fit, suspend any certificate issued by the Authority under this Order in respect of any work or workplace, and shall inform the person named in the certificate in writing of the suspension and of the reason for the suspension.
+23. (1) The Commissioner may, if he thinks fit, suspend any certificate issued by him under this Order in respect of any work or workplace, and shall inform the person named in the certificate in writing of the suspension and of the reason for the suspension.